CodeCricut/bTimeLogger-react/server/documentation/api-routes.md

 -   `comment`
 -   `trashed`

-Any property value not given in the request body will remain the same.
-Note that you cannot update values to be null.
+To forego the updating of a property, set the property as `null` in the request body.

 Where possible, it is preferable to use endpoints to update these properties individually (such as `/activities/trash/:id`).